Dingdong-LIU/Lab2_Voice_Agent/README.md

 ```
 Open the webpage `http://localhost:8888`

+> Note: You may come into `block by CORS policy` error when you are using newer version of `Google Chrome`.
+You can refer to this post to temporarily disable `Block insecure private network requests`: https://stackoverflow.com/questions/69542810/has-been-blocked-by-cors-policy-the-request-client-is-not-a-secure-context-and

 ### rasa-voice-agent

 1. Add custom socket connectors, and utilities to run Text-to-speech and Auto-Speech-Recognision into your chatbot.